CMake-Blueprints/stable-project-template/README.md

 - Includes hacks to allow unit testing of non-exported library symbols

 > [!IMPORTANT]
 > Many of the patterns in this example have been superceded by superior solutions.
-If you are starting a new project, it is highly recommended to use the [Cutting Edge Project Template](https://github.com/CMake-Blueprints/cutting-edge-project-template) instead.
+If you are starting a new project, it is highly recommended to use the [State-of-the-Art Project Template](https://github.com/CMake-Blueprints/state-of-the-art-project-template) instead.

 ## Caveats